Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Experiments

 \subsection{Experimental Settings}

-\parag{Video DiT.} We build on Wan 2.1~\cite{wan2025wan} as the base text-to-video model.
-We adopt a two-stage inference scheme: a coarse stage at $480$p followed by a mixed-resolution stage that jointly processes $480$p and $960$p tokens.
-For mixed-resolution denoising, we compare several RoPE interpolation strategies, including linear position interpolation to the low-resolution grid (PI-LR)~\cite{chen2023extending} or the high-resolution grid (PI-HR), NTK-aware interpolation (NTK)~\cite{peng2023ntk}, a hybrid of linear and NTK-aware interpolation (PI+NTK), and YaRN~\cite{peng2023yarn}.
-We also include high-resolution-only baselines that perform denoising entirely at $960$p, as well as a two-stage $480$p-then-$960$p schedule that serves as an upper-bound reference for mixed-resolution inference.

-\parag{Image DiT.} For image generation, we use Flux.1-dev~\cite{labs2025flux1kontextflowmatching} as the base text-to-image model.
-We set the coarse resolution to $512$ and the fine resolution to $1024$, and evaluate a two-stage inference scheme (coarse and mixed-resolution).
-In addition, we also study a three-stage setting (coarse, mixed, and fine).
+\textbf{Model Configurations and Metrics.} We use Wan2.1-1.3B \cite{wan2025wan} as the text-to-video model and FLUX.1-dev \cite{labs2025flux1kontextflowmatching} as the text-to-image model.
+For video evaluation, we use VBench \cite{huang2024vbench} and DOVER \cite{wu2023dover}, and report generation latency, with the full set of VBench prompts.
+For images, we report ImageReward \cite{xu2023imagereward} for photorealism; MUSIQ \cite{ke2021musiq} and CLIP-IQA \cite{wang2022exploring} for image quality assessment; CLIP score \cite{radford2021learning} for prompt alignment, and generation latency.
+We use MSCOCO 2014 validation dataset \cite{lin2014microsoft}, with 5K randomly sampled image and caption pairs.

-\parag{Implementation Details.} For video generation, we use 50 denoising steps in total: 15 steps at $480$p and 35 mixed-resolution steps, with a high-resolution token ratio of 15\% during the mixed-resolution stage.
-For image generation in the two-stage setting, we use 18 denoising steps: 7 steps at $512$ and 11 mixed-resolution steps, with a 30\% high-resolution token ratio.
-In the three-stage image setting, we adopt a RALU-like schedule~\cite{jeong2025upsample} with a small number of steps at the final high-resolution stage and apply noise rescheduling accordingly.
-To select salient regions, we first use tiny VAE decoders~\cite{BoerBohan2025TAEHV} to reconstruct coarse images or videos following the low-resolution denoising stage, and then apply DeepGazeIIE~\cite{linardos2021deepgaze} to detect these regions.
-For video evaluation, we use VBench~\cite{huang2024vbench} and DOVER~\cite{wu2023dover} as benchmarks and also report generation latency.
-For images, we report FID~\cite{heusel2017gans}, MUSIQ~\cite{ke2021musiq}, and CLIP-IQA~\cite{wang2022exploring} for image quality assessment, CLIP score~\cite{radford2021learning} for prompt alignment, and generation latency.
+\textbf{Implementation Details.} For video generation, we adopt a two-stage inference scheme with 50 denoising steps: 15 steps at $480$p and 35 mixed-resolution steps, with a high-resolution token ratio of 15\% during the mixed-resolution stage.
+For two-stage image generation, we use 15 steps: 5 steps at $512$ and 10 mixed-resolution steps, with a 60\% high-resolution token ratio.
+For the three-stage image generation involving coarse, mixed, and fine stages, we adopt a RALU-like schedule \cite{jeong2025upsample} with a small number of steps at the final high-resolution stage and apply noise rescheduling accordingly.
+To select salient regions, we first use tiny VAE decoders \cite{BoerBohan2025TAEHV} to reconstruct coarse images or videos (only 0.03s for video) following the low-resolution denoising stage, and then apply the off-the-shelf pre-trained DeepGaze model \cite{linardos2021deepgaze} to detect these regions.
+For training latent resizers, we use a batch size of 1, with Pexels \cite{pexels_license, languagebind_open_sora_plan_v1_1_0} and Aesthetic-Train-V2 datasets \cite{zhang2025diffusion4k,zhang2025ultrahighresolutionimagesynthesis}.